DockTail Documentation

 Yes | false |

-Enable Tailscale Funnel |
+Enable Tailscale Funnel. |

 docktail.funnel.port |

-Yes | - | Container port |
+Yes | - | Backend container port for Funnel traffic. |

 docktail.funnel.funnel-port |